-The Illinois Department of Insurance ("the Department") continued to make progress in implementing the rate review enhancements proposed in its application for the Health Insurance Premium Review Cycle I Grant ("the Grant") during the third quarter of the Grant period.
+The Illinois Department of Insurance ("the Department") continues to make substantial progress in implementing the rate review enhancements proposed in its application for the Health Insurance Premium Review Cycle I Grant ("the Grant") during the fourth quarter of the Grant period.
 The Department is utilizing the Grant to develop the infrastructure required for an effective rate review process, including new tools and procedures to collect, analyze, and publish premium information in order to educate consumers and State policymakers.
 Specifically, the Department is increasing actuarial and insurance analyst staffing and investing in technology necessary for increased collection and analysis of premium data; developing protocols for the collection, analysis, and publication of premium rates; and seeking legislative authority to deny unreasonable premium rates or rate increases.
 Coupled with an effective campaign to engage the public, the Department's proposed rate review enhancements will prove to be an important tool for consumers in Illinois' private health insurance marketplace.

-Among the many important milestones achieved during the third quarter was the establishment of a process for reviewing rate filings.
-This was made possible by the execution of a contract for actuarial services with Oliver Wyman as well as a thorough review of the final HHS rules (on which the Department provided input through the NAIC).
-While extensive Department efforts did not result in the passage of legislation before the General Assembly's adjournment, the Department has worked with the bill's sponsor to plan public hearings and will continue to pursue passage of this legislation.
-The Department experienced both significant progress and continued delays in adding the staff necessary to conduct premium review activities during the third quarter, selecting its Insurance Analysts but not its Health Actuaries.
+Among the many important milestones achieved during the fourth quarter was the implementation of a process for reviewing rate filings.
+This was made possible by the execution of a contract for actuarial services with an actuarial consulting firm.
+The Department experienced both significant progress and continued delays in adding the staff necessary to conduct premium review activities during the fourth quarter.
 Finally, the Department has made significant progress in its effort to enhance the public's access to rate information through its website, including the selection of a new Consumer Information Officer and Consumer Information Assistant who will conduct a thorough site redesign.
-Meetings were held to discuss the format of a "Report Card" displaying premium information for each health plan, and a web tool was designed to display the information until the new site is developed.
+The Department began development of a new rate review page to provide information on current rate filings in a consumer-friendly fashion and allow consumers to comment on those filings.
 More information on these and other rate review activities appears below.